We are a dedicated team of employees, volunteers, and funders who contribute time and resources to support NAMLE’s mission.

 Carson McAfee

-Carson McAfee is the Communications Coordinator.
+Carson McAfee is the Communication Coordinator.
 She assists NAMLE with all communication efforts, including strategy, social media, newsletters, websites and organizational partnerships. [full bio]

 Justine Veras